-Vulnerable populations in post-conflict situations often experience feelings of isolation from the international community, difficulty accessing basic sources of income, and a lack of both full-time job opportunities and a favorable environment to launch their own businesses.
+Populations in post-conflict areas often experience isolation from the international community, have difficulty accessing basic sources of income, and lack opportunities to find either full-time job opportunities or a favorable environment to launch their own businesses.

-At the same time, individuals in developed countries also often feel helplessness related to the refugee crisis, and struggle to find meaning in their lives and their investments while finding a better return on their capital.
+At the same time, individuals in developed countries are unsure of how to address the refugee crisis and are simultaneously unable to find meaningful investment opportunities that both address a societal challenge and provide a return on their capital.

 AREAS FOR DISCUSSION

-- Which aspects of the platform are most beneficial?
+- Which of the three HereO pillars add the most value?

 Ignacio Inda is a bilingual investment banking professional with a 12-year career in La Paz, London, Madrid, and New York.
-He advises clients, finances, and restructures renewable energy, PPP/Infrastructure, and water transactions.
-His emerging markets banking experience is complemented by experience as a strategy consultant for internet start-ups, and as a non-profit corporate fundraiser.
+He advises clients and finances/restructures renewable and conventional energy, PPP/Infrastructure, and water transactions.
+His emerging markets banking experience is complemented by his initial years as a strategy consultant for internet start-ups and as a nonprofit corporate fundraiser.

 Spark provides Social Innovators with an opportunity to explore resources, connections and potential solutions to help their social ventures.
 These workshops tap into the collective knowledge within Columbia University and the larger entrepreneurial and social impact community.